 Sweet spots you donut want to miss

 If a gourmet sweet treat is likely to light up your rainy day, look no further than the Fox and Oak for incredible donuts, or Alice and Brohm for their rich and delectable ice cream.
 While ice cream may not seem like a go-to rainy day activity, the seasonal flavours and fruit ice cream – with real fruit chunks – from Alice and Brohm are too good to miss.
 As for the Fox and Oak, do you really need an excuse to indulge in a gourmet donut?

 Get Outside Anyway!

-Honestly, the views round here are so good, they’re still worth seeing in the rain.
-If you still to trails in the forest you’ll stay out of the worst of the rain.
+Honestly, the views around here are so good, they’re still worth seeing in the rain.
+If you stick to trails in the forest you’ll stay out of the worst of the rain.
 Or if you don’t mind getting wet, hike the Squamish Chief.
-While the views won’t be panoramic, you will have the usually busy trail all to yourself!
+While the views won’t be panoramic, you will likely have the usually busy trail all to yourself!

-The Brohm Lake Interpretive Forest take advantage of the beautiful Brohm Lake and it’s surrounding forest to provide over 10km fantastic, intermediate hiking trails.
-And while you’re walking, you can teach yourselves some facts about the local wildlife and forests.
+The Brohm Lake Interpretive Forest takes advantage of beautiful Brohm Lake and its surrounding forest to provide over 10km of fantastic, intermediate hiking trails.

 During the colder months, Squamish is one of the best places in the world to see bald eagles in the wild.
 The eagles return in the winter and feed on the enormous salmon populations.
 You can view eagles from the Eagle Run Viewing Centre, or take an eagle viewing raft trip to get up close and personal.